Q: How does Habitat work?

 Q: Can I select the location and size of my house?

 A: Habitat can only build homes where Habitat lots are available.
-Habitat only builds 3 & 4 bedroom homes and will assign your family the appropriate size house.
-For example: a single parent with 2 children will be assigned to a 3 bedroom home.
+Habitat builds 2, 3, 4 and 5 bedroom homes and will assign your family the appropriate size house.

 Q: Who do I need to include on my application?